section-engineering-education/engineering-education/articles/an-introduction-to-graph-neural-network/index.md

 ### What is Graph Neural Network (GNN)?

-Graph Neural Networks is a technique in deep learning which extends existing neural networks for processing data on the graph domain.
-They can extract high-level representations.
+Graph Neural Networks is a technique in deep learning which extends existing neural networks for processing data on graphs.

 GNNs motivation stems from three areas of study:

 * Convolution Neural Networks (CNN)
 These are deep neural networks used to analyze image data.
+It is used to solve image processing tasks.

 * Recurrent Neural Networks (RNN)
-RNN is a type of neural network which allows the outputs from the previous step to be used as inputs of the current step.
+RNN is a type of neural network that passes information internally from one time step to the next to process a sequence.
+It's commonly used to solve Natural Language Processing (NLP) and speech recognition tasks.

 * Auto-Encoders (AE)
 This is a type of Artificial Neural Network (ANN).
 It consists of an encoder, code, and a decoder.
 It encodes the representations of a set of data.
 It then decodes the reduced encoded data generating new data similar to that of its original input.